Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Changing a site around requires a ton of work behind the scenes.
 Some of that work means evaluating your existing pages and giving them a fresh look.
 I’ve updated my Gear page and some of the lens reviews, but there’s still more to come.

-Part of that evaluation comes with taking a look at some of the affiliate links that I use on this site.
+Part of that evaluation comes with looking at some of the affiliate links I use on this site.
 Affiliate links provide me with a small commission if you purchase a product through a link on my site, but it doesn’t add any cost to you at all.
 In some cases, it can even save you money.
 Click the button below to get my coupon codes for ON1 and Topaz Labs software to save 15%.

-During my review, I re-evaluated some of my affiliations and dropped some of them.
+During my review, I re-evaluated some of my affiliations and dropped some.
 One of the affiliations I dropped was B&H. I’ve done business with them in the past, having both good and bad service.
-When I thought about it, I decided that kind of inconsistency isn’t something that I wanted to recommend to people who visit my site.
+When I thought about it, I decided that inconsistency isn’t something I wanted to recommend to people who visit my site.

 For most physical products, I’ve decided to go with Adorama.
 Although I’ve heard they’re related to B&H, I’ve had much better customer service and success using Adorama.
 Add to that their support for FlashPoint lighting gear (same as Godox, but with warranty), and Adorama is the vendor I recommend.